VandolinHimself/Flickr-Export-Organizer/README.md

 - Moves exported Flickr **images and videos** into their matching albums
 - Places unassigned files into `Albums/No Album`
 - Safe to re-run (no duplicates, idempotent)
-- No API keys, no login, no external dependencies
-- Works entirely offline using Flickr’s export metadata

 ---